 What is Microsoft Graph Explorer?

-Microsoft Graph works on the principle of the Data Structure named Graph.
+Microsoft Graph Explorer works on the principle of a data structure named Microsoft Graph.
 Now, Microsoft defines it as,

 Microsoft Graph is the gateway to data and intelligence in Microsoft 365.
 Microsoft Graph provides a unified programmability model that you can use to take advantage of the tremendous amount of data in Office 365, Enterprise Mobility + Security, and Windows.

-Microsoft Graph comes together with the help of various APIs from different product groups inside of Microsoft.
+Microsoft Graph comes together through APIs from different product groups within Microsoft.
 The following APIs help the Microsoft Graph API to start working:

 - Azure Active Directory